What you will study

 You'll explore social science answers to these questions by looking at the following three strands of study:

 The final strand explores some of the different ways in which social life is ordered and governed through the rules, norms and expectations people have of one another in day-to-day interaction.
-You will discover how these are made and remade; how does social order and ordering vary in time and place; and how is social order contested, challenged and sometimes broken.
-In this strand you will explore the relationship between social order and disorder beginning at the level of the neighbourhood and finishing with an examination of the role played by political authorities (governments and states) in defining and attempting to govern order and disorder.
+You'll discover how these are made and remade; how does social order and ordering vary in time and place; and how is social order contested, challenged and sometimes broken.
+You'll explore the relationship between social order and disorder beginning at a neighbourhood level and finishing with examining the role played by political authorities (governments and states) in defining and attempting to govern order and disorder.

 You will learn